SymfonyCasts/lemon-squeezy/sfcasts/js-events.md

 Right now, every time we want to save a LemonSqueezy customer ID on the corresponding user entity *locally*, we have to configure our webhooks.
 Ngrok definitely helps, but it's still a bit of a pain.
 We still need to run Ngrok in the background before we start receiving webhooks, *and* we still need to *update* the webhook URL every time we restart the Ngrok agent if we don't have a paid Ngrok plan.
 That's... not ideal.

-Let's explore an *alternative* way to listen to LemonSqueezy JavaScrip events - setting the customer ID on a successful checkout.
+Let's explore an *alternative* way - listen to LemonSqueezy *JavaScript* events and set the customer ID on a successful checkout.
 LemonSqueezy even has a special event for this!
-Open the docs, go to "Guides", find "Using Lemon.js" on the left, and on the right, click "Handling events".
+Open the docs, go to "Guides", find "Using Lemon.js" on the left, and on the right, click on "Handling events".

 Here, we can see that when the checkout's successful, LemonSqueezy fires a `Checkout.Success` event.
 They even give us some sample code for how to handle it.
 This returns a bunch of useful data, including the customer ID we're looking for.

 ## Listening to the LemonSqueezy `Checkout.Success` Event

 Time to get to work!
 Open `assets/controllers/lemon-squeezy_controller.js`.
 Look for the `connect()` method and, at the bottom, start with `window.LemonSqueezy.Setup()`.
 Inside, pass `eventHandler: (data) => {}`, and inside *that*, write `if (data.event === 'Checkout.Success')`.
 Now we need to get the customer ID with `data.data.customer_id` and put it on a `lsCustomerId` variable.
-We'll pass the ID to `this.#handleCheckout(lsCustomerId)`.
+We'll pass the ID to `this.#handleCheckout()`.
 This doesn't exist yet, but we'll create it in a moment.
 Finally, create the `#handleCheckout()` function with `lsCustomerId` and leave it empty for now.

 ## Adding a new Endpoint for Creating Checkout URL